Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 This remineralising toothpaste is one of the most advanced on the market.
 REGENERATE’s NR-5 formula has been clinically proven to reverse early enamel erosion and remineralise teeth.

-This fluoride-based toothpaste helps to stop teeth sensitivity in its tracks by strengthening your teeth enamel.
+This fluoride-based toothpaste helps to stop teeth sensitivity in its tracks by strengthening your teeth' enamel.

-SPLAT Biomed Natural Toothpaste for Enamel Strengthening
+Biomed Calcimax Natural Toothpaste for Enamel Repair and Cavity Protection

 Home remedies for sensitive teeth